ISSA Continuing Education Requirements for Recertification

 How do you verify CEUs earned through non-approved providers?

-ISSA members can earn CEU credit for taking college courses that are directly related to the field of Health, Fitness, and other subjects pertaining to fitness training.
+ISSA members can earn CEU credit for taking college courses that are directly related to the field of Health, Fitness, and other subjects pertaining to personal training.
 Members must have passed all courses that they wish to earn credit for and must submit an official transcript or grade report as verification.

 Can college courses count towards my CEU recertification requirement?

 Members can earn 4 CEUs for every 1 quarter credit and 6 CEUs for every 1 semester credit.
 Credit must be earned from an accredited institution.
 College courses that are acceptable for continuing education include (but are not limited to): Biology, Chemistry, Kinesiology, Physiology, Anatomy, Exercise Science, Nutrition, Marketing and Physical Education courses (i.e. dance, swimming, basketball, etc.).
-College courses that are not acceptable for continuing education include any course beyond the scope of practice for fitness trainers and courses that do not relate to fitness training.
+College courses that are not acceptable for continuing education include any course beyond the scope of practice for personal trainers and courses that do not relate to personal training.

 If you have any questions as to if your college course will be accepted for credits please contact us at 800-892-4772 and ask to speak with the Continuing Education Department.